The She-Creature: Reception

+Variety wrote it had "a good quota of chills".

 Author and film critic Leonard Maltin awarded the film 2 out of 4 stars, calling it "slow and preposterous but effectively moody, with one of Paul Blaisdell's more memorable monsters".

 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar wrote, "There is a clever concept behind this attempt to combine the Bridey Murphy concept with a monster movie; unfortunately, a poor script and some ineffectual acting hamstring the attempt".
 TV Guide awarded the film 1 out of 4 stars, writing, "Some interesting concepts were touched on, but quickly pushed to the background in the name of plot development, which in this case is one cliche after another".
 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade of C, calling it "Amusing hokum".

 Legacy

 In 1967, American International commissioned Larry Buchanan to remake the film in color for television, retitled as Creature of Destruction.

-The original film was later featured in an episode of Cinema Insomnia, as well as in the eighth season of movie-mocking television show Mystery Science Theater 3000.
+The original film is featured in an eighth season episode of movie-mocking television show Mystery Science Theater 3000 and an episode of Cinema Insomnia.